HDR-NSFF: High Dynamic Range Neural Scene Flow Fields¶

 Datasets¶

-- HDR-GoPro (newly proposed): The first real-world dynamic HDR dataset, captured with 9 synchronized GoPro Hero 13 Black cameras at 3 exposure levels across 12 indoor and outdoor scenes.
+- HDR-GoPro (Newly proposed): The first real-world dynamic HDR dataset using 9 synchronized GoPro Hero 13 Black cameras with 3 exposure levels across 12 scenes.

 | Method | PSNR↑ | SSIM↑ | LPIPS↓ |